zhwa/mlir-example/book/Chapter-03-Compilation-Infrastructure.md

 ### The ML Systems Landscape

 Machine learning compilation sits in an interesting position.
-Consider how different systems choose:
+Consider how different systems choose.

-**AOT-dominant systems**:
-- **TensorFlow/XLA**: Compiles computation graphs to optimized binaries offline
-- **TensorRT**: Takes a trained model, compiles to GPU kernels, saves to file for deployment
-- **ONNX Runtime**: Loads serialized models, applies graph optimizations, compiles kernels ahead of serving
-- **TVM**: Compiles models for edge devices (mobile, IoT) where no compiler can run
+AOT-dominant systems prioritize predictable latency for production serving.
+TensorFlow/XLA compiles computation graphs to optimized binaries offline.
+TensorRT takes a trained model, compiles it to GPU kernels, and saves the result to a file for deployment.
+ONNX Runtime loads serialized models, applies graph optimizations, and compiles kernels ahead of serving.
+TVM compiles models for edge devices like mobile phones and IoT hardware where no compiler can run at deployment time.
 Why AOT?
-Production serving prioritizes **predictable latency**.
-When a user queries a deployed model, the first inference must be as fast as the thousandth inference.
-Compilation overhead is unacceptable.
+When a user queries a deployed model, the first inference must be as fast as the thousandth inference—compilation overhead is unacceptable.
 The solution: compile once during model deployment, serve forever.

-**JIT-friendly systems**:
-- **PyTorch eager mode**: Interprets operations dynamically, no compilation
-- **PyTorch 2.0 (torch.compile)**: JIT-compiles computation graphs from eager execution traces
-- **JAX**: JIT-compiles function transformations (jit, grad, vmap) at first invocation
-- **Triton**: JIT-compiles GPU kernels from Python-like syntax
+JIT-friendly systems prioritize flexibility for research and experimentation.
+PyTorch eager mode interprets operations dynamically without compilation.
+PyTorch 2.0's torch.compile JIT-compiles computation graphs from eager execution traces.
+JAX JIT-compiles function transformations like jit, grad, and vmap at first invocation.
+Triton JIT-compiles GPU kernels from Python-like syntax.
 Why JIT?
-Research and experimentation prioritize **flexibility**.
-Researchers change model architectures constantly.
-Recompiling and redeploying for every tweak kills productivity.
-JIT compilation enables: write code, run immediately, iterate fast.
+Researchers change model architectures constantly—recompiling and redeploying for every tweak kills productivity.
+JIT compilation enables a fast workflow: write code, run immediately, iterate quickly.
 The compilation overhead (a few seconds on first run) is acceptable compared to hour-long model training times.

-**The hybrid approach**:
-Many production systems use **both**:
-1. **Development**: JIT for fast iteration
-2. **Deployment**: AOT for predictable performance

-PyTorch exemplifies this: researchers use eager mode (no compilation) or torch.compile (JIT) during development, then export models to TorchScript or ONNX for AOT compilation before deployment.
+Many production systems use a hybrid approach that combines both strategies.
+During development, they use JIT for fast iteration; during deployment, they switch to AOT for predictable performance.
+PyTorch exemplifies this pattern: researchers use eager mode (no compilation) or torch.compile (JIT) during development, then export models to TorchScript or ONNX for AOT compilation before deployment.
 This gives the best of both worlds—flexibility during research, performance in production.

 ## 3.2 MLIR's ExecutionEngine: A Prototyping Tool, Not a Production Solution